DNXBAN001/Lumko-HS/README.md

     - On /admin/dashboard/view-applications/email
         - Display applicant's full application info, including the uploaded documents
         - Can verify and update the application, accept or reject
-    - On Settings: - Admin must be able to choose the opening and closing date of applications
+    - On Settings: - Admission by class is only saving updates after the second click of the Save button: fix the state issue
-                   - Admin must be able to specify how many applications the school is expecting for each grade, and how many classes are there per grade

 ## 14. Add the Past Papers page